zoezk195/lisk-auto/readme.md

    ```
    module.exports = {
        ethAmountRange: {
-           min: 0.00000001, // minimum ETH amount
+           min: 0.00000001, // Minimum amount of ETH to use in random transactions
-           max: 0.0000001 // maximum ETH amount
+           max: 0.0000001 // Maximum amount of ETH to use in random transactions
        },
-       delay: 21600000, // // 6 hour in milliseconds
+       delay: 21600000, // Delay in milliseconds (6 hours) between cycles if using the delay option
-       unwarpPercentage: 0.95, // 95% of the wrapped amounts
+       unwarpPercentage: 0.95, // Percentage of WETH to unwrap during the unwrapping process
        usdtAmounts: {
-           borrowAmount: '0.16', // Custom borrow amount in USDT (must be more than 0.16)
+           borrowAmount: '0.16', // Amount of USDT to borrow in the borrow process
-           repayAmount: '0.16'   // Custom repay amount in USDT (must be more than 0.16)
+           repayAmount: '0.16' // Amount of USDT to repay in the repay process
+       },
+       usdcAmounts: {
+           supplyAmount: '0.002', // One-time supply amount
+           supplyAmount71Times: '0.0001' // 71-time supply amount
        }
    };
    ```